 - Misunderstandings regarding lien priority and its impact on inventory release.

 Addressing these points with precise documentation and clear communication reduces risks.
-Warehousing parties should rigorously review contracts and maintain detailed records to mitigate lien challenges effectively before they escalate into disputes.
+Warehousing parties should rigorously review contracts and maintain detailed records to mitigate lien challenges effectively before they escalate into costly and time-consuming disputes.

 Negotiation Strategies for Resolution